rgvlee/EntityFrameworkCore.Testing/README.md

 }
 ```

-Specifying a `FromSql` result for a query is exactly the same as a set.
+Specifying a `FromSql` result for a query is exactly the same as for a set.

 ### Keyless DbSets (EntityFrameworkCore 3.0.0)
 As above.